 This unit focuses on the principles, issues and documentation involved in structuring and arranging finance for property developments and infrastructure projects.
 It complements Project Finance (ECFS877) by focusing on the application of project financing principles and techniques to property developments and smaller infrastructure projects in non-traditional areas - especially social infrastructure.
 It examines the structuring and arranging of capital for property developments and in tendering of certain classes of infrastructure projects.
 It also examines the latest developments in infrastructure delivery methods such as PPPs.

-This unit covers the use of advanced financial analysis and modelling techniques in corporate finance applications, and is designed for students interested in analyst roles in equity and credit analysis, banking or consulting environments.
-Building on concepts introduced in Corporate Finance (ECFS866), this unit complements other Corporate Finance electives.
+This aim of this unit is to improve students’ decision-making around financial forecasts or understanding key value drivers in financial models.
+The course is designed for students who are required to assess or build financial statements or models including equity and credit analysis, banking, consulting or a corporate finance function.
+Building on concepts introduced in Corporate Finance (ECFS866), this unit complements other corporate finance electives.
 The unit will allow students to explore the linkage between a company's strategy and industry competitive structure, and financial performance.
 We will analyse financial performance by demonstrating financial analysis techniques, and assess the impact of accounting issues in analysing a company's financial results.
-The unit will explore how financial modelling can be used to assist in addressing these issues.
+The course tests students’ abstract reasoning and critical thinking whilst improving their financial modelling skills.

 This elective explores the execution of major corporate and financial transactions, particularly in the areas of Mergers & Acquisitions (M&A) and Equity Capital Markets (ECM).
 Students will gain a fundamental working practical knowledge of the processes, core theory and market techniques required to conclude successful ECM and M&A transactions.
 The unit also covers key regulations impacting on major corporate finance transactions, and considers the regulatory environment of major corporate finance transactions.
 This unit builds on valuation and analysis skills gained in the Corporate Finance (ECFS866) unit and relevant Corporate Finance electives.
 This unit will appeal to students seeking to enhance their transaction execution and management skills, in either an investment or corporate banking environment, professional services corporate advisory or corporate business development roles.